git-hook/post-clone/README.rst

 Overview
 ========

-Whereas git does not provide a ``post-clone`` hook, this project effectively provides a the functionality of a ``post-clone`` hook (implemented with a ``post-checkout`` hook).
-You may use this project to invoke your own ``post-clone`` hook, and to install various hooks in the local repository after cloning.
+As git does not provide a ``post-clone`` hook, some repositories come with manual instructions for post-clone configuration.
+This project effectively provides a ``post-clone`` hook, allowing project maintaniers to specify a project's post-clone behavior and install other various hooks.

 Usage
 =====